sawyerbfuller/pi-music-server/README.md

-# pi-music-server
-A raspberry pi-based music server for sonos
+# A raspberry pi-based music server for Sonos

-Have a few gigs of music you'd like to play through your sonos from your phone and Google Music is shut down?
-Don't buy a big bulky NAS server ($200+), store and serve your music from the SD card on a raspberry pi!
+Have a few gigs of music you'd like to play through your Sonos from your phone and can't use Google Music anymore?
+(Yet another cancelled Google product) Store and serve your music from the SD card on a raspberry pi!
+This is cheaper and smaller than an overkill NAS server.
 Here are steps to set it up (please post if I've missed something)

 A few remarks:
 * these instructions assume you will add music by inserting the card into your computer and adding files to the /music folder.
 Therefore, the samba server running on the pi is configured to not allow write access.